This article was originally published in July 2017 and was last updated in June 2023.

 The Direct Deal Myth

-Sometimes the landlord broker will go to the tenant and try to negotiate their lease on a direct basis without a tenant rep broker.
+Sometimes the landlord broker will go to the tenant directly and try to negotiate their lease without a tenant rep broker.

 Some tenants think this might be a good idea because it could allow them to receive a better rate from the landlord since they don’t have to pay a tenant rep fee.
 But in reality, a landlord is typically contractually obligated to pay their landlord broker a higher fee in the event that there is no tenant rep broker.
 So the savings a tenant thinks they might be getting by not using a tenant rep actually is going to the landlord rep.